 - Event ID 10022: Information about current LAPS policy.

-How to manage Windows LAPS using Powershell?
+How do you manage Windows LAPS using Powershell?

 You can also manage Windows LAPS using PowerShell, which allows you to check device information, view password expiry dates, and even access the password of the managed local administrator account in plain text.